 In the past, the headwaters of the San Antonio River that attracted early nomadic Texas Indians also beckoned early settlers.
 One of these early settlers was George Brackenridge.
 He built a mansion in the area and named his new neighborhood Alamo Heights.
-Today, that neighborhood is a city surrounded by San Antonio and filled with locally-owned restaurants, boutiques, museums and parks.
-All just a few miles north of downtown.
+Today, that neighborhood is a city surrounded by San Antonio and filled with locally-owned restaurants, boutiques, museums, and parks.
+It's all just a few miles north of downtown.